spinnylights/vulkan-notes/vulkan_notes.md

 processors and stuff.
 I think learning to work with its graphics hardware is honestly easier than learning Vulkan, though, if you ever feel tempted by that.
-Maybe it would be fun to write a guide like this for the Saturn sometime.
+Maybe it would be fun to write a guide like this for the Saturn sometime…that feels kind of nice to fantasize about right now.
 Anyway.

 #### Creating a render pass